hopenjin/AI_Diabetes_Diagnosis_System/README.md

 <b>Notice:</b>
   1. We are going to introduce our work to the team members on Nov.
 10th at 10:00 AM, so everyone can be on the same page and adjust the code for collaboration and integration.
   2. Each member has a file, and please put your code and work in the corresponding folder.
 Please upload your work to this GitHub before the meeting so everyone can review and prepare some questions before the meeting.
-  3. It is not the final work for submission.
+  3. It is not the final work for submission, so don't worry about the structure of this repo.